 - Applicants include Lockheed Corp, Deal Magic Inc., and Savi Networks LLC: DE602010020817 D1 (20150115)

-So far, 6 months of weekly patent citation reports reports over 60 international patent citations:
+The first 6 months of weekly patent citation reports show over 60 global patent citations:

 - 61 Total worldwide patent citations (outside the USA)